MDobbins344/UnifiedRiskEngine/README.md

-# VaRCalc
+# UnifiedRiskEngine

-A Python tool for calculating **Value at Risk (VaR)** and **Conditional Value at Risk (CVaR)** for individual stocks, multi-asset portfolios, and (as of the current phase of work) **options positions**, with an interactive Streamlit dashboard for visual analysis.
+A statistical engine that evaluates risk through metrics such as **Value at Risk (VaR)** and **Conditional Value at Risk (CVaR)** for all positions and multi-asset portfolios, as well as quantifying option risk via the Greeks.
+This is all displayed through an interactive Streamlit dashboard for visual analysis.

-VaRCalc pulls historical price data from Yahoo Finance and estimates the potential loss a position could experience over a given time horizon, using three complementary VaR methodologies plus tail-risk analysis.
+UnifiedRiskEngine pulls historical price data and end of day(EoD) data from Polygon.io (now Massive) and calculates VaR, CVaR, and Greeks using via Black-Scholes-Merton.

 ## Features